-We use an average of your income.
-If you are paid monthly, we will work out the deductions using the average of two monthly payslips.
+If you’re paid monthly, we’ll work out the deductions using the average of two monthly payslips.
 The average is then converted into a weekly figure.

-If you have just started work and you do not have these payslips, you can provide:
+If you’ve just started work and don’t have these payslips, you can provide:

 - one payslip